Florence Nightingale needs me.

 "Why did you leave Faversham Hall?
 Why did you leave without a word?
 Not a note.
 Such cruelty is not you, Bernice.
 The harshness of your manner confused me greatly."

 "Your father's death.
-I understand how painful the loss is, but to leave Faversham.
+I understand how painful the loss must have been, but to leave Faversham.
 To leave me.
 We were to be married, Bernice. "

-"I repeat Lord Carruthers, to pretend you know not the answer is deceitful, "She whispered.
+"I repeat, Lord Carruthers, to pretend you know not the answer is deceitful, "She said, her voice hoarse and shaking.
+The confrontation had weakened her.
+If she did not immediately return to her cabin she might collapse.

 "You speak in riddles, Bernice."